wasabipesto/valinor/README.md

 9. Self-Healing: Nothing beyond updating and simple re-creation of docker containers will be necessary.

 # Hardware
-My general-purpose is named Erenion server lives in DigitalOcean:
+My general-purpose is named Erenion and lives in DigitalOcean:
 - DigitalOcean droplet, created 2/10/2022
 - I intend to upgrade as I migrate things in (I'm looking at you, Synapse)
 - 2 GB Memory / 50 GB Disk / NYC3 - Ubuntu 20.04 (LTS) x64

+My monitoring server is named Sauron and will live in DigitalOcean when I will it into being.

 My compute/fileserver is named Celebrimbor and lives on my home network:
 - 2x Xeon 2678 v3, 64GB Memory